ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Manage the file shares that you created.
 You can rename a file share.
 You can increase its capacity and modify its IOPS.
 You can add mount targets to a file share, and use the mount path to mount a file share from virtual server instances.
 You can rename or delete a mount target.
 Or you can delete a file share if you no longer need it.
 {: shortdesc}

 {{site.data.keyword.filestorage_vpc_short}} service requires IAM permissions for role-based access control.
 For example, to create a file share, you need to have at least editor permissions.
-For more information, see the [required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls) for file shares.
+For more information, see [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started&interface=ui) for file shares.
 {: requirement}

 ## Differences in handling normal file shares and accessor shares